Artificial Intelligence in Mobile Robots

 - Make sure to include data and pictures that show the performance of

 your system.
-For instance, you can put pictures that show the map given
+For instance, you can print the map given to the robot,

 and approved before you can submit you final report!